Raulido/SimplePracticeTest/README.md

 ### Conclusion

 In conclusion, I had a lot of fun with this test.
 Usually, when I apply to a company they send me a leetcode test rather than a test that is more revelvant to the job.
 So, I appreciate it when companies go out of their way to create more relevant test.
-I'm still new to Ruby on Rails so I am not to familiar with the common good code patterns and anti patterns, so hopefully my code isn't a complete eyesore.
+I'm still newish to Ruby on Rails so I am not to familiar with the common good code patterns and anti patterns, so hopefully my code isn't a complete eyesore.
 Thanks.

 ------------------------------
 SimplePractice Programming Test